Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Introduction

+Electric conduction in confined geometries has been an important subject of study to characterize properties in the mesoscopic scale \cite{in1}, and its study has a wide possibility of applications to electronics \cite{in2,in3}.
+For rarefied gases under one constriction, such as a point contact or a circular orifice, the transport shows the quantized conductance \cite{in14,in15,in1}, Sharvin resistance \cite{in11,in12,in13}, or Maxwell resistance \cite{in16,in17}, depending on the constriction width and the electron mean free path \cite{in4,in5,in6,in7,in8,in9,in10}.
+On the other hand, for dense liquids in which the exclusion effects between particles are important, the formation of layers \cite{int4,int5}, pinning and depinning \cite{int6}, and anisotropic and nonuniform mobility \cite{int1,int2,int3} are observed in microchannels.
+However, the geometrical effects to conduction in such strongly correlated particle systems have not been fully understood yet.

-Two-dimensional (2D) electron systems in confined geometries have been extensively studied for their characteristic properties.
-It is known that conductance quantization in point-contact devices\cite{i02} and Coulomb-blockade in devices comprising tunnel-junctions\cite{ic5} can be observed as quantum effects.
-In classical 2D electron systems realized on liquid $^{4}$He\cite{i1,i2}, on the other hand, remarkable behavior at the surface electrons such as crystallization of electrons (Wigner crystal)\cite{i04}, melting\cite{i12}, formation of layers\cite{i21}, pinning and depinning\cite{i16,i19} in microchannels are poorly understood because of strong correlation effects and non-uniformity of non-equilibrium systems.
-Recently, Rees et al have found the existence of a steplike conductance in a conduction of electrons on liquid ${}^4$He using a device with point-contact geometry\cite{i23}.
-They expect that the origins of the conductance are not the quantum effects like conductance quantization\cite{i02}, but the effects of the strong correlation in classical electron systems.
-So far, nobody has confirmed the expectation and clarified the mechanism, to appear the steplike conduction on liquid ${}^4$He.
-The main goal of this paper, thus, is to understand the mechanism of the steplike conduction in 2D classical electron systems.
+Recently, Rees {\it et al}. have found the existence of steplike conductance in the conduction of classical two-dimensional (2D) electrons on liquid ${}^4$He (Refs. \cite{i1} and \cite{i2}) using a device with point-contact geometry \cite{Rees}.
+They suggest that the origins of the conductance are not quantum effects, as in the conductance quantization \cite{in14}, but are the effects of strong correlations in classical electron systems.
+We find it necessary to justify their suggestion and to clarify the mechanisms of the dynamics behind the steplike conduction of electrons on liquid ${}^4$He.
+The main goal of this paper, thus, is to understand the mechanisms of the steplike conduction in classical 2D electron systems.